Agarwal-Akshat/Springboot-Application/README.md

 3) debit money from a specific account id
 4) Credit money to a specific account id
 5) tranfer money between 2 account ids(debit action from one, credit to another)

+Exception handling added for this transaction controller if amount to be debited is greater than the account balance an exception is thrown.